 She’s not entirely wrong.
 The overwhelming sentiment is that Tokyo, and Japan on the whole, isn’t the place for travelers on a budget.
 Jiro’s sushi is $269 and that hotel bar from “Lost in Translation” charges $18 minimum for a cocktail.
 But here’s the truth: Tokyo is only as expensive as you want it to be.
 If you have an unlimited budget, then you should probably eat $269 sushi because it’s going to be delicious and an unforgettable experience.
 Definitely sip savory Hibiki 30-year-old whiskey at $225 a glass at Park Hyatt Tokyo’s New York Bar.
 Pretend you’re waiting for Scarlett Johansson to invite you to karaoke.
 Go nuts.

-Not on the “go nuts” budget?
+Not on the “go nuts” budget but still looking for fun things to do in Japan?
 I hear ya.
 Still going anyway?
 Heck yeah.
 To help, here’s our list of 40 completely free things to do in Tokyo, Japan:

 Give Hachiko a “good dog” pet